SoumyaNamdeo3015/Complier-of-E-/README.md

 ## Generating the Code

-To generate the code in the target language, you will need to recursively iterate over the parse tree you created in Part 2.
-An example of this is given below:
+To generate the code in the target language, we will need to recursively iterate over the parse tree you created in Part 2.

 ## Handling Memory Allocation of Variables